atharvakale343/p7zip-390r/README.md

 8. `afl-cfisan`
 9. `afl-tsan`

 Each of these targets clone a fresh version of the `p7zip` repository, patch the Makefiles in the directory according to their variant, and builds the `7zz` executable.
-The final executable of the target available at `BIN_DEFAULT/CPP/7zip/Bundles/Alone2/_o/bin/7zz`
+The final executable of the target is available at `BIN_DEFAULT/CPP/7zip/Bundles/Alone2/_o/bin/7zz`

 Each of these variants also have a `-harness` build for building a version with a harness for fuzzing the `archive` feature of the binary.